Augusto11CB/Spring-Framework-Studies/Spring-Effective-Automated-Testing/Spring Effective Automated Testing.md

 ### RESTful Testing with MockMvc
 **MockMVC** class is part of Spring MVC test framework which helps in testing the controllers explicitly starting a Servlet container.
 With MockMvc, . is possible to test a fully functional REST controller but without the overhead of deploying the app to a container.

 MockMVC stands up controller, sends requests and then expects for a response

+### Validating DB Iteractions

+### Validating External Libs - Jackson

+### Validanting Configuration - SpringSecurity

+### Validating Cross-Cutting Features - Logging

 ## System Integration Testing